 An erect perennial grass growing up to half a metre tall, kangaroo grass leaves turn reddish-brown and coarse as the plant matures.
-Considered a useful pasture species in Australia, it matures rapidly, soon becoming unpalatable to stock.
-It forms dense patches, excluding desirable pasture species and other herbaceous plants and impacting production.
-From November to February, kangaroo grass produces distinctive large reddish tufted seed heads containing 8 to 10 seeds.
+It is considered a useful pasture species in Australia, but matures rapidly and becomes unpalatable to stock.
+It forms dense patches, excluding desirable pasture species and other herbaceous plants and impacting on production.
+From November to February kangaroo grass produces distinctive large reddish tufted seed heads containing

+8 to 10 seeds.